 How Split Proceeds Work in Multi-Cause Auctions

 Modern auction platforms simplify this by offering split proceeds features that track revenue at the item level.
 Instead of managing spreadsheets or reconciling multiple payment flows manually, the system calculates the distribution automatically.
-This ensures fairness, reduces errors, and increases transparency for donors and beneficiary organizations.
+This ensures fairness, reduces errors, and increases transparency for donors and beneficiary organizations across hybrid and online auctions.

 Why Multi-Cause Auctions Need Split Proceeds Tools